The 11 Best Study Tips for College

 So many college students find themselves overwhelmed halfway through the semester because they never created a study schedule.

 Early in the term, sit down and block out time on your weekly calendar to study.
 A session might include reading assignments, reviewing concepts, or preparing for an exam — depending on the class and week.
-Then, do your best to stick with that schedule.
+Then, do your best to stick to that schedule.

 2. Take Notes the Right Way